TruongDuongHongPhuoc/playwright-QAmind/README.md

 The main goal is to demonstrate how a QA automation project can evolve from simple Playwright tests into a more organized structure with reusable objects, environment separation, API support, and readable test flows.

-Some decisions in this project are intentionally pragmatic because the applications under test are practice applications.
-For example, the code uses CSS selectors in many places because stable `data-testid` attributes are not consistently available.
-The README documents these tradeoffs so reviewers can understand the reasoning behind the current implementation and the planned direction for improvement.

-## Tech Stack

-- Playwright Test
-- TypeScript
-- Node.js
-- dotenv
-- cross-env
-- GitHub Actions

 ## Project Structure

 ```text